nguyenmp/diy-air-sensor/README.md

 My initial version was based on the hello_world example from esp_idf.
 It uses the Panasonic SN-GCJA5 air sensor reading off of UART.
 The code runs on the ESP32-PICO-DEV board which has a UART driver and header pins for easy dupont contacts/housing.

+Note, you need the ESP-IDF framework to build this project: https://github.com/espressif/esp-idf/

 To build:

 ```